intsystems/implicit-reparameterization-trick/planning.md

 ![stack](./images/stack.png)

 On this diagram, the elements marked in black already exist.
-The elements marked in <span style="color:blue">green</span> are planned to be implemented.
+The elements marked in <code style="color : name_color">text</code> are planned to be implemented.
 The elements marked in blue are ones whose implementation is uncertain.

 ## Scheme of classes and examples